October 5, 2025

 As volumes and partners grew, the picture changed.
 The more document types you add, the harder it gets to maintain hardcoded rules.
 In manufacturing and logistics, where invoices, POs, delivery notes, and customs forms vary by vendor and region, the maintenance load compounds.

 And what happens then?
-Well, time that should go to exceptions and approvals gets pulled into template adjustment.
+Well, the time that should go to exceptions and approvals gets pulled into template adjustment.

 Companies like Uber are making this shift because hardcoded templates slow teams down and do not scale when document variety is the default.